fubbleskag/arrakis-atlas/README.md

 - **UI Components**: [ShadCN UI](https://ui.shadcn.com/)
 - **Styling**: [Tailwind CSS](https://tailwindcss.com/)
 - **Generative AI**: [Google AI & Genkit](https://firebase.google.com/docs/genkit) (for future AI features)

+## Future Features / To-Do List
+- [ ] Allow users to mark maps as favorites and view them in a dedicated section.
+- [ ] Allow editors to remove themselves from a map they've been invited to.
+- [ ] Note which editor last updated a map.
+- [ ] Implement a detailed change log for maps with editor attribution.
+- [ ] Optimize uploaded background images for grid usage (compression, resizing).
+- [ ] Add new markers for "Control Points".
+- [ ] Add new markers for "House Representatives".
+- [ ] Allow users to create and share folders for organizing maps.
+- [ ] Add a freeform drawing tool for cell canvases.
+- [ ] Implement a commenting system for maps or cells.

 ## Firebase Setup